Wait, a new law? I thought congress was still debating!

 How you can save time and money with a Small Business HRA

 If you decide you're tired of trying to figure out insurance for your employees and are ready to try a "defined contribution" strategy with the HRA, you want to make sure the time and hassles you're saving aren't replaced by having to deal with the HRA.
 That's where Take Command Health's new small business platform can help.
 We'll handle all the accounting and legal legwork, take care of onboarding each of your employees, and make tax-time easy and painless.
 You'll never have to hassle with receipts or worry about setting up a health plan again.
+Trust us, it's easier than you think.

 Want to see if an HRA could work for your small business?
 Learn more about our small business platform or schedule a call with one of our small business HRA experts today.